dragosrotaru/scrapeGPT/README.md

 ### Better Context

--   refactor compress to focus on main, form, button, field, input, select, etc ans dom elements with event handlers
+-   refactor compress to focus on main, form, button, field, input, select, etc and dom elements with event handlers
 -   refactor retrieve to identify all dom elements which have event handlers defined in javascript and use metadata in compression and generator
 -   optimize compression algorithm by checking token count or length and iteratively applying compression techniques
 -   optimize compression algorithm using reinforcement learning